Biscayne National Park: Native people

 Native Americans were present in lower Florida 10,000 years ago, when ocean levels were low and Biscayne Bay was comparatively empty of water.
 Water levels rose from about 4000 years ago and inundated the bay.
 Archeologists believe any traces left by the peoples of that era are now submerged; none now exist on dry lands in the park.
 The Cutler Fossil Site, just to the west of the park, has yielded evidence of human occupation extending to at least 10000 years before the present.

 The earliest evidence of human presence in Biscayne dates to about 2500 years before the present, with piles of conch and whelk shells left by the Glades culture.
 The Glades culture was followed by the Tequesta people, who occupied the shores of Biscayne Bay.
 The Tequesta were a sedentary community that lived on fish and other sea life, with no significant agricultural activity.
-A site on Sands Key has yielded potsherds, worked shells and other artifacts indicating occupation from at latest 1000 AD to about 1650, after contact was made with Europeans.
+A site on Sands Key has yielded potsherds, worked shells and other artifacts indicating occupation from at latest 1000 CE to about 1650, after contact was made with Europeans.
 Fifty significant archaeological sites have been identified in the park.